WilvanBil/WilvanBil/_posts/2025-02-27-event-sourcing-personal-point-of-view-projection.markdown

 Earlier this year, I noticed something in the code I was reviewing. **I saw event sourcing misused in code.** A flow replayed events in the wrong order, breaking the logic and obscuring the truth.

 It also made me reflect on **real-life events**—how they shape us, how we wish we could change them, and how, in the end, we can’t.
 But what we *can* change is our **perspective**.
 This is not a blog on how to setup Event Sourcing.
 There are plenty of those out there.
-This blog is a bit more personal about linking the concepts to real life events.
+This blog is personal.
+I’m linking event sourcing to my real-life experiences, hoping it helps others see why it’s so powerful.

 ## Modeling Life as an Event Stream